 The St. Louis Action Council, founded by Kayla Reed, is a millennial Black-led collective working to build political power in the city of St. Louis through civic engagement and strategic political action.
 The collective has organized public debates with more than 1500 local community members in attendance and worked to elect St. Louis’ first black Circuit Attorney.
 Their most recent campaign was seeking to elect St. Louis’ first Black woman mayor.

-A newer coalition of churches and community groups formed in 2014 to meet a gap in African American civic engagement and organizing in Las Vegas.
+A newer coalition of churches and community groups formed to meet a gap in African American civic engagement and organizing in Las Vegas.
 With planning support by Silver State Voices and seed funds from Movement 2016, FOA conducted voter registration at services, speeches from the pulpit, and provided the only non-partisan rides-to-the-polls hotline and service in the valley during the last election.
 They also made over 20,000 calls and knocked over 8,000 doors to educate voters.
 They’re now working to set up a c4 arm and are engaging on clean energy policy.

 A strong People’s Action affiliate, CVH has significant turnout capacity among their bases in African-American and Latino communities with a focus on public housing residents.
 Founded in East Harlem, they now have capacity in all 5 boroughs and are becoming a statewide force by expanding up the Hudson Valley with chapters and offices in Yonkers, Newburgh & Poughkeepsie.
 CVH is also one of the leaders in the US for participatory budgeting.

 Advance North Carolina (“Advance Carolina”) stands for sustainable progress.
 It educates and mobilizes African American and progressive voters to take charge through inclusive, committed and authentic engagement organizing in order to advance community-based political solutions.
 It is running a savvy electoral program engaging voters through calls and deep canvassing in time for the November elections.